locationtech/geomesa/docs/user/installation_and_configuration.rst

     $ geomesa-kafka
     Using GEOMESA_KAFKA_HOME = /path/to/geomesa-kafka-$KAFKAVERSION_2.11-$VERSION
-    Usage: geomesa [command] [command options]
+    Usage: geomesa-kafka [command] [command options]
       Commands:
-        create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) deleteraster     Delete a GeoMesa Raster Table
-        describe         Describe the attributes of a given feature in GeoMesa env              Examine the current GeoMesa environment
+        create          Create a feature definition in GeoMesa describe        Describe the attributes of a given feature in GeoMesa help            Show help
-        explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
-        getsft           Get the SimpleFeatureType of a feature help             Show help
-        ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa keywords         Add/remove keywords on an existing schema list             List GeoMesa features for a given catalog queryrasterstats Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog stats-analyze    Analyze statistics on a GeoMesa feature type stats-bounds     View bounds on attributes in a GeoMesa schema stats-count      View feature counts in a GeoMesa schema stats-enumerate  Enumerate attribute values in a GeoMesa feature type stats-histogram  View statistics on a GeoMesa feature type tableconf        Perform table configuration operations
+        keywords        Add/Remove/List keywords on an existing schema list            List GeoMesa features for a given zkPath listen          Listen to a GeoMesa Kafka topic removeschema    Remove a schema and associated features from GeoMesa version         Display the installed GeoMesa version
-        version          GeoMesa Version

 GeoMesa Tools comes bundled by default with an SLF4J implementation that is installed to the ``$GEOMESA_KAFKA_HOME/lib`` directory named ``slf4j-log4j12-1.7.5.jar``.
 If you already have an SLF4J implementation installed on your Java classpath you may